ournetworks/ournetworks.ca/visiting.md

 ### I am traveling from out of town, how can I stay in Toronto affordably? (a.k.a.
 What are community billets?)

 We have arranged a limited number of spots with people based in Toronto for those looking for a place to stay.
 Billeting is a way of supporting participants to attend within their budget and at the same time, welcome them into our community.
 If you indicated you were interested in hosting or staying in a community billet we will be contacting you.
-In the meantime, check out the [community billets list](https://ethercalc.org/4ub40nmpo1pp) or email [billets@ournetworks.ca](mailto:billets@ournetworks.ca) and we'll help coordinate!

 ### What is the best way to get around Toronto?